Blog

 In this guide, we’ll steer you through the pros and cons of six popular wood types for coffee tables.
 By the end, you’ll be able to pick the one that suits your lifestyle and budget.
 Whether you have kids or pets or want a centerpiece for your living room, there’s a wood that will meet your needs.
 Let’s get started and find your ideal coffee table wood match.

-Insight – Choosing a sustainable source of wood is crucial, and the best way to ensure responsible forestry practices is by opting for woods certified by the Forest Stewardship Council.
+Insight – Choosing a sustainable source of wood is crucial.
+The best way to ensure responsible forestry practices is by opting for woods certified by the Forest Stewardship Council.

 Hardwood vs. Softwood: Understanding the Key Differences